JamFox/docs.jamfox.dev/docs/content/homelab/ansible.md

 - Simple to modify and manage (DRY monorepo for all hosts)
 - No single point of failure in the form of a centralized configuration bastion

-The solution was [jamlab-ansible](https://github.com/JamFox/jamlab-ansible): Homelab bootstrap and pull-mode configuration management with Ansible and bash.
-Most of it is "inspired" by a similar system that we used at CERN.
+The solution was [jamlab-ansible](https://github.com/JamFox/jamlab-ansible): Homelab push-mode configuration management with Ansible.

 ## Ansible Best Practices